Shijingshan, Beijing

-Shijingshan District (石景山区 (Shíjǐngshān Qū)) is an urban district of the municipality of Beijing.
+Shijingshan District (石景山区 (Shíjǐngshān Qū)) is an urban district of the city of Beijing.
 It lies to the west of the urban core of Beijing, and is part of the Western Hills area, bordering the districts of Haidian to the northeast and east, Fengtai to the south, and Mentougou to the west.
 The district consists of 9 subdistricts of Beijing's city proper.

 Although the hills around Yunju Temple may also be called Shijingshan, they have Chinese characters different from those of the district and hence are unrelated to Shijingshan District.

 It is 86 km2 in area, making it one of the smaller districts in the greater urban part of Beijing (the immense Mentougou District to the west of it dwarfs Shijingshan District), and is home to 489,439 inhabitants (2000 Census).
 Its postal code is 100043.

 Administrative divisions

 There are 9 subdistricts in the district:

 Transportation

 The western stretch of the 5th Ring Road lies in this area.
 The Beijing subway serves this area.
 China National Highway 109 runs through Shijingshan.